ufidon/java/mod2/assignments/README.md

 		Use a loop, better with a logical variable.
 	}

-	//return the sum of all prime numbers less than m public static int primeSum(int m) {
+	//return the sum of all prime numbers less than or equal to m public static int primeSum(int m) {
-		// for loop to traverse all integers from 2 to m
+		// for loop to traverse all integers from 2 to m, both inclusive
 		// Call bePrime() in the loop body, preferably using an if statement }